Skip to main content

 3) System Glitches

-System glitches can also lead to cybersecurity breaches.
-These occur when software or hardware vulnerabilities or errors in data processing procedures expose sensitive information.
-Adopting cyber security best practices for business ensures that systems are regularly updated and monitored to prevent such vulnerabilities.
+System glitches occur when software or hardware vulnerabilities or errors in data processing procedures expose sensitive information and can lead to cybersecurity breaches.
+Adopting cybersecurity best practices for businesses ensures that systems are regularly updated and monitored to prevent such vulnerabilities.

 4) Physical Theft